bevacqua/css/README.md

 - Name things consistently
 - Meaningful description of the elements that should use it
 - Keep your non-prefix word count below 4
+- Dot operator(.) should be used before class name

 ##### Good